Small Bowel Cancer: Diagnosis

 • Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional or 3D image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 A CT scan can check for the spread of cancer to the lungs, liver, and other organs.

 • Positron emission tomography (PET) or PET-CT scan.
+A PET scan creates pictures of organs and tissues inside the body.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear your doctor refer to this procedure just as a PET scan.
-A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects this substance to produce images of the inside of the body.

-• Laparotomy.
+• Laparoscopy or laparotomy.
 In this procedure, a surgical incision is made in the abdomen to check for disease.
 Sometimes, tissue samples are taken and, often, surgery is performed at the same time to remove the tumor.

 • Biomarker testing of the tumor.
 Your doctor may recommend running laboratory tests on a tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
 This may also be called molecular testing of the tumor.
-Results of these tests can help determine whether immunotherapy may be a treatment option for metastatic disease.
+Results of these tests can help determine whether immunotherapy may be a treatment option for metastatic disease or if your tumor has a specific gene mutation that can be targeted with a targeted medication.

 After diagnostic tests are done, your doctor will review the results with you.
 If the diagnosis is small bowel cancer, these results also help the doctor describe the cancer.
 This is called staging.